kazimanil/mlcourse.ai/README.md

 ## mlcourse.ai
 In this repository, I aim to store my work on [@Yorko's](https://github.com/Yorko) ML Course.
-I would like to thank him for his and the team's precious work.
+I would like to thank to his and the team's precious work.

 Assignments could be reached via [this link](https://github.com/Yorko/mlcourse.ai/tree/master/jupyter_english/assignments_fall2018)